Chrisfaherty/ci-nft-social-hub/README.md

     - I am after getting a bug with my subscription form where it is saying that my fullname in undefine.
 This bug was not evedent yesterday when i was testing out the project.
         I have not been able to resolve this due to the tight time copnstraints of submission and at risk of causing more issues.
         This is a bug i will fix after submission as i get more time to focus on it.
 The functionality of the rest of the project meets the project criteria therefore I made the decision to keep this bug unresolved.

+- PostEditForm

+    - BUG: The post edit form was not submitting one of the fields correctly.
+    - FIX: In the form it was noticed that "type = text" was being used so it was changed to "as = text" This fixed the bug.

+- Subscription Brg

+    - BUG: The subscription form aws getting an undefined name error when the form was being submitted.
+    - FIX: Name was inputted in as the value in the form when it should be fullname to match the api.

 [Back to Table Of Contents](#table-of-contents)